awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 1. Fixed a bug where read requests might hang due to incorrect error handling in the storage engine\.

-1. Fixed a bug that fails for some queries and results in the message, ERROR: found xmin xxxxxx from before relfrozenxid yyyyyyy\.
+1. Fixed a bug that fails for some queries and results in the message ERROR: found xmin xxxxxx from before relfrozenxid yyyyyyy\.
 This could occur following the promotion of a read instance to a write instance\.

 1. Fixed a bug where an Aurora serverless DB cluster might crash while rolling back a scale attempt\.